benjamincharity/angular-json-calendar/README.md

 Over the span of a year and a half, 3 separate projects I was on needed a calendar.
 Each time I searched through the popular calendar and date modules (and there are a _lot_) hoping to find something.
-I mean, who really wants to deal with dates?
+I mean, who really wants to deal with date and time?
 Repeatedly, due to design or functional constraints, each calendar was knocked off the list of possibilities.
 Any time a calendar supported advanced functionality it almost always came with explicit constraints on the markup and layout of the calendar.

 Once the third time rolled around I decided to write something to scratch my own itch.
 I wanted something that would accept a few parameters and simply generate the calendar markup for me or allow